Institution code: H12

 96 - 112 UCAS points

-Registered Veterinary Nurses (RVNs) work alongside veterinary surgeons in order to provide a high standard of care for animals.
+RVNs work alongside veterinary surgeons in order to provide a high standard of care for animals.
 Veterinary Nurses normally work within a veterinary surgery or veterinary hospital and are involved in a wide range of care and treatment.

 4 years (full-time) including a one-year work placement.
 A three year programme is available for applicants with at least two years, full-time relevant work experience.
 Please contact Admissions for further information on this option.

 Veterinary nursing is a career with lots of job satisfaction and there is a strong demand for qualified veterinary nurses.
 Although primarily a companion animal qualification, the degree offers modules for those interested in other species, increasing the job opportunities available upon graduating.
 Accounting and management skills boost career development for degree students.
 The pharmaceuticals industry employs trained veterinary nurses.
 The degree also opens the door to wider opportunities concerning the health and welfare of animals.

 Currently the demand for qualified veterinary nurses (RVN) exceeds the supply.
 Our graduates usually find jobs readily and we often have employers looking for graduates we cannot supply.
 Harper Adams degree nurses have a good reputation in the sector, and we aim to keep that reputation.

 This course is subject to re-accreditation

 Use the drop-down tool to select the qualifications you have or are working towards to see what grades would be required for access to this programme.
 If you can’t see your qualification or would like any assistance with entry requirements, telephone the admissions team on 01952 815000, email firstname.lastname@example.org or complete a form to enable them to contact you.